P-oke/TaskManagementSystem/README.md

 ### Clean Architecture

-The application is structured into relevant layers (e.g., Presentation, Application, Domain, Infrastructure) to ensure separation of concerns.
+The application is structured into relevant layers (Presentation, Application, Domain, Infrastructure) to ensure separation of concerns.

 ### SOLID Principles

-The application adheres to SOLID principles to showcase object-oriented design understanding.
+The application adheres to SOLID principles to showcase object-oriented design understanding(Inheritance, Encapsulation, Polymorphism;method overloading)

 ### Error Handling

 Proper error handling is implemented for the API, returning appropriate HTTP status codes and error messages for different types of errors (e.g., validation errors, not found errors).
+This application utilizes [Serilog](https://serilog.net/) as the logging framework.
+Serilog is a versatile and highly configurable logging library for .NET that provides powerful logging capabilities.
+The application logs are directed to the console and a log file.

 ## Database